-BACK TO TABLE OF CONTENTS Legislative text Article 22 - Requirements relating to transparency (d) in the case of STS securitisations, the STS notification referred to in Article 27; STS criteria 88.
-In the case of STS securitisations, the STS notification referred to in Article 27; Verified?
-Yes PCS Comment See the following statement in "LEGAL AND REGULATORY RISKS" - "EU Securitisation Regulation has introduced new requirements some of which are not yet in final form": << The Securitisation is intended to qualify as a STS-securitisation within the meaning of article 18 of the EU Securitisation Regulation.
+88. (d) in the case of STS securitisations, the STS notification referred to in Article 27;

+See the following statement in "LEGAL AND REGULATORY RISKS" - "EU Securitisation Regulation has introduced new requirements some of which are not vet in final form":

+<< The Securitisation is intended to qualify as a STS-securitisation within the meaning of article 18 of the EU Securitisation Regulation.
 Consequently, the Securitisation meets, as at the date of this Prospectus, the requirements of articles 19 to 22 of the EU Securitisation Regulation and, prior to the Issue Date, has been notified by the Originator to be included in the list published by ESMA referred to in article 27, paragraph 5, of the EU Securitisation Regulation.>>.

-As confirmed in Section "COMPLIANCE WITH STS REQUIREMENTS - First Contact Point", the Originator will be the first contact point for investors and competent authorities pursuant to and for the purposes of article 27, paragraph 1, third sub-paragraph, of the EU Securitisation Regulation.
-EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+As confirmed in Section "COMPLIANCE WITH EU STS REQUIREMENTS - First Contact Point", the Originator will be the first contact point for investors and competent authorities pursuant to and for the purposes of article 27, paragraph 1, third sub-paragraph, of the EU Securitisation Regulation.